AhmadAtwa/AhmadAtwa/README.md

 ### Hi there!

-I'm Ahmad, I am a self-made data analyst with a passion for uncovering insights from data.
+I'm Ahmad, a self-made data analyst with a passion for uncovering insights from data.

 🤝 **About Me** 🤝